 Colour Bias (green-blue) + (green-yellow)

-Complimentary colours are those that lie opposite each other on the colour wheel and will mute each other out, making it impossible to make a bright clear colour.
+Complementary colours lie opposite each other on the colour wheel and mute each other out, making it impossible to make a bright clear colour.

 Option 3: Cerulean blue + Hansa yellow = very bright green

 So in Option 3, we have a yellow that has a large amount of yellow and a small amount of green.
 Mixed with a blue such as Cerulean blue, which has a large amount of blue and a small amount of green resulting in very bright green.

 - A large amount of yellow